 learned ways to preserve their hens' eggs.

 Water glassing eggs solved the problem.
-The practice of preserving eggs when the supply is abundant insures that there will be plenty of eggs in the larder for later use when the egg supply is sparser through the winter months.
+The practice of preserving eggs when the supply is abundant ensures that there will be plenty of eggs in the larder for later use when the egg supply is sparser through the winter months.

 There are numerous ways to preserve eggs, but one great thing about this method is that it uses no electricity and no fancy equipment.